bhavsec/reconspider/README.md

 # Overview of the tool:

-* Performs OSINT on a Domain / Email / IP Address and find out information from different sources.
+* Performs OSINT scan on a IP Address, Emails, Websites, Organizations and find out information from different sources.
 * Correlates and collaborate the results, show them in a consolidated manner.
 * Use specific script / launch automated OSINT for consolidated data.
-* Currently Available in only Console.
+* Currently available in only Command Line Interface (CLI).